sensu/sensu-docs/content/sensu-go/6.0/plugins/supported-integrations/aws-ec2.md

 The Sensu EC2 Handler plugin is a Sensu [handler][1] that checks an AWS EC2 instance and removes it from Sensu if it is not in one of the specified states.

 {{% notice note %}}
-**NOTE**: The Sensu EC2 Handler plugin is an example of Sensu's alerting and incident management integrations.
+**NOTE**: The Sensu EC2 Handler plugin is an example of Sensu's deregistration integrations.
 To find more integrations, search [Bonsai, the Sensu asset hub](https://bonsai.sensu.io/).
 {{% /notice %}}